vic/den/docs/src/content/docs/tutorials/noflake.md

 ## Next Steps

-- Read [Use Without Flakes](/guides/no-flakes/) for more details on flake-free usage
+- Read [Core Principles](/explanation/core-principles/) to understand how Den works without flakes
 - Consider the [Minimal template](/tutorials/minimal/) if you want flakes but not flake-parts